-The Barangaroo practice was established in 2016 by Susan Green, a practitioner with more than twenty years experience as an optometrist and eyewear buyer.
+The Barangaroo practice was established in 2016 by Susan Green, a practitioner with more than twenty years of experience as an optometrist and eyewear buyer.

 We are proud of our carefully curated local and imported frame collection.
 Each piece has been specially selected for its design, craftsmanship

 Equally important is our focus on eye care and eye health.
 Our highly experienced staff are dedicated to ensuring your vision is as good as it can be.
-We do the most comprehensive eye tests using state of the art
+We do this through the most comprehensive eye tests using state of the art

 We can cover all your eye-health needs, including regular eye examinations, contact